lauren-johnston/lauren-johnston.github.io/_posts/2017-07-14-deleting-cpt-onomies.markdown

 ![CPT-onomies deleted]({{ site.url }}/assets/cpt-onomies-deleted.png)

-The Wordpress site I was working on used CPT-onomies to create a custom Issue CPT-onomy and the site had over 2,000 articles which were each assigned an Issue.
+The Wordpress site I was working on used CPT-onomies to create a custom Issue CPT-onomy and it had over 2,000 articles which were each assigned an Issue.
-In lieu of allowing CPT-onomies to create the Issue CPT-onomy, I registered a regular post type called Issue.
-To register the issue post type, I used [this site](https://generatewp.com/post-type/) to generate the desired configuration (similar to how I would have changed post type settings in CPT-onomies) and then added the code it produced to functions.php in the main Wordpress theme directory.
+In lieu of allowing CPT-onomies to create the Issue CPT-onomy, I decided to register a regular post type with the same slug.
+To register the post type, I used [this site](https://generatewp.com/post-type/) to generate the desired configuration (similar to how I would have changed post type settings in CPT-onomies) and then added the code it produced to functions.php in the main Wordpress theme directory.